magit/git-modes/README.md

   `.gitconfig` files.
 - `gitignore-mode` – A `conf-mode`-derived major mode for editing `.gitignore` files.
+- `gitattributes-mode` – A major mode for editing .gitattributes files.

 The first two modes integrate into [Magit][2].